Keeping Your Kids Healthy: Good Habits Start Young

 - Lead by example: The “do as I say, not as I do” approach doesn’t translate with kids.
 Children regularly take cues from their parents on what kind of foods to eat and how to be active.
 Try stocking the fridge with fresh fruits and veggies and limiting processed snacks—and then make sure your kids see you choosing those foods when you’re hungry.
 Also, don’t forget to build activity into your day so your kids see the importance of regular exercise.
-Watching you lace up for a morning jog or biking to a nearby store instead of driving will show them that it’s easy to stay fit.
+Watching you lace up for a morning jog or biking to a nearby store instead of driving will show them that it’s possible to incorporate activity into everyday life.

 - Help them understand the “why”: As adults, we know why we need to focus on and prioritize our health.
 But to kids, choosing an apple over a candy bar might not make much sense.
 Try doing some hands-on activities that teach them why certain behaviors (like washing hands and wearing seat belts) are good for them.
 This sun safety activity even incorporates arts and crafts into the mix!

 - Get them involved: One of the best ways to gets kids excited about being healthy is to get them involved in the process.
-The next time you’re cooking a nutritious dinner, ask your kid to pick what veggie you’ll serve and get their help with age-appropriate food prep.
-On the weekends, let your kid choose what fun fitness activity the family is going to do together, like a bike ride to the park or a walk through the woods.
-Encouraging children to make the healthy decisions will foster their independence and confidence.
+The next time you’re cooking a nutritious dinner, ask your child to choose the veggie you’ll serve and get their help with age-appropriate food prep.
+On the weekends, let children choose a fun fitness activity the family can do together, like a bike ride to the park or a walk through the woods.
+Encouraging children to make healthy decisions will foster their independence and confidence.

 - How unstructured play helps kids